SergejBre/SynchroTime/README.md

 ![circuit](images/Steckplatine_DS3231.png)

 ## System requirements
+* For correct work your system time required to be synchronized with NTP.
 ```
 ~/$ sudo apt-get install ntp
 ```
+Check the correct operation of the service ntp by running the command
 ```
 ~/$ ntpq -p
      remote           refid      st t when poll reach   delay   offset  jitter